 While most federal student loans don’t require a cosigner, there is one exception.
 If you are a graduate student or parent applying for direct PLUS loans and have a poor credit history, you may not be eligible without an “endorser,” who is similar to a cosigner.
 So, if you find an endorser who does not have an adverse credit history, you can receive a direct PLUS Loan.

-Essentially, an “endorser” acts as a cosigner in this situation.
-If you’re applying to graduate school or are a parent with an adverse credit history who is taking out a loan on your child’s behalf, this one caveat could affect your financial aid, requiring you to get a cosigner.
+Essentially, an endorser acts as a cosigner in this situation.
+If you’re applying to graduate school or you are a parent with an adverse credit history who is taking out a loan on your child’s behalf, this one caveat could affect your financial aid, requiring you to get a cosigner.
 But if you’re applying for federal financial aid for your undergraduate degree, you likely won’t need to worry about someone cosigning a student loan for you.

 If you are a parent or applying for financial aid for your graduate degree, you should check your credit score and credit report first to see where you stand.
 If you have decent credit, you probably don’t need to worry about a cosigner.
 But if you have poor credit, you may need to find an endorser.

 Although a cosigner isn’t necessarily needed for a federal student loan, know that you can be denied a federal student loan for several reasons.
 This may happen if you don’t meet the basic eligibility criteria, which includes:

 - Being a U.S. citizen or an eligible noncitizen

 - Having a high school diploma or GED certificate

 - Completing and submitting a Free Application for Federal Student Aid (FAFSA)

 - Being enrolled or accepted as a regular student in an eligible degree or certificate program